betaflight/betaflight.com/docs/wiki/boards/ALIENFLIGHT.md

-# Board - AlienFlight (ALIENFLIGHTF1 and ALIENFLIGHTF3 target)
+# AlienFlight (ALIENFLIGHTF1 and ALIENFLIGHTF3 target)

 AlienWii is now AlienFlight.
 This target supports various variants of brushed and brusless flight controllers.
 The designs for them are released for public use at: